megascatterbomb/mega_mod/README.md

   - Respawn wave time is set to 5 seconds for Survivors.
   - Zombies have near-instant respawn (2 seconds, interrupts killcam).
   - Death during setup triggers instant respawn.
+- Initial Zombie selection:
+  - Zombie count formula modified (see table).
   - Players cannot start as Zombies in two consecutive rounds.
 - Weapon rebalances:
   - The B.A.S.E.
 Jumper disables during overtime instead of disabling for the last survivor.
   - Increased reserve ammo for the Rocket Jumper (0 -> 4) and Sticky Jumper's reserve ammo (0 -> 4).